Programs Master’s Master’s Programs Computer Science Computer Science Eligibility Criteria

 Eligibility Criteria

-Applicants to master's of science programs in Computer Science are required to have a bachelor’s degree or be in the process of completing a bachelor's degree in Computer Science to be considered for admission.
+Applicants to the Master of Science program in Computer Science must have a bachelor’s degree or be in the process of completing a bachelor's degree.
+Most applicants have degrees in Computer Science or closely related fields.

 Core Computer Science Courses